 self.submodules += self.fsm

-yet this generates (with verilog.convert(FSMExample(),FSMExample().ios
+yet this generates (with verilog.convert(FSMExample(),FSMExample().ios) the following verilog:

 module top(